waffle-iron/docs-rackspace/doc/tools/internal-publish-script.rst

 ~~~~~~~~~~

 See https://github.com/rackerlabs/docs-rpc/blob/master/publish.sh for the
-lastest version of the publish.sh script.
+latest version of the publish.sh script.